Wetlands in Virginia

 Source: Virginia Institute of Marine Science (VIMS), Wetland Preservation in Virginia

-The Army Corps of Engineers issues permits for dredging and filling wetlands.
-These permits are required by Section 404 of the Clean Water Act (Public Law 95-217).
-A list of public notices being considered by the Norfolk District will almost always include a few announcements about 404 permit applications in Virginia.
+Both the US Army Corps of Engineers and the Virginia Department of Environmental Quality (DEQ) issue permits for dredging and filling wetlands.
+The Federal permits are required by Section 404 of the Clean Water Act (Public Law 95-217).
+A list of public notices being considered by the Norfolk District of the Corps will almost always include a few announcements about 404 permit applications in Virginia.

 The construction of any structure in or over any navigable water of the United States, the excavating from or depositing of material in such waters, or the accomplishment of any other work affecting the course, location, condition, or capacity of such waters is unlawful unless the work has been recommended by the Chief of Engineers and authorized by the Secretary of the Army.